How To Stop Those ANTs Dead In Their Tracks – (Automatic Negative Thought Intervention)

 “Stop!
 These negative thoughts are not good for me.
 They aren’t healthy or helpful, so I have decided to move in a better direction, and learn to think differently.”
 (From the Overcoming Social Anxiety Step-by-Step course, by Dr. Thomas Richards)

-One really killer thing about learning to overcome your social phobia is that not only does it help heal it, it helps you get control of your life in a way you never imagined.
+One really killer thing about learning to overcome your social phobia is that not only does it help heal it, it helps you get control of your life in a way you never imagined, and things become possible that you didn’t imagine because SA was in the way, blinding you to all the possibilities of your happiness.

 If you’d like to read about the “Dissolve Social Anxiety” 12-week home recovery program – click right here.